mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_2/README.md

-The data points that followed showed similar level of throughput (5118.5 responses per second) but the overall number of reponses processed in the first minute increased substantially (from about 150,000 to 250,000 representing a 67% increase in the number of response provided in the first minute!).
-Ramping up more quickly means more responsive servers and better customer experiences.
+The data points that followed showed similar level of throughput (5118.5 responses per second) but the overall number of reponses processed in the first minute increased substantially (from about 154K to 249K) representing a 67% increase in the number of response provided in the first minute!).
+Ramping up more quickly means more responsive servers and happier customers.

-Once you're happy you've seen the peak throughput, hit Control-C in both Window2 (AcmeAir), which should also stop the jmeter step running in Window3.
+Once you're satisfied you've seen the peak throughput, hit Control-C in both Window2 (AcmeAir), which should also stop the jmeter step running in Window3.
 Once AcmeAir stops, you should see a message in Window1, something like: